voelzmo/codex/aws.md

 The `~` means we won't use SSL certs for now.
 If you have proper certs or want to use self signed you can add them to vault under the `web_ui:pem` key

-For networking, we put this inside Global Infrastructure or Site Infrastructure
+For networking, we put this inside proto environment level.
 ```
 ~/ops/concourse-deployments/aws/proto$ cat networking.yml
 ---